 Disadvantages of Asexual Reproduction:

-- Entire population can be susceptible to disease or parasites.
+- The entire population can be susceptible to disease or parasites

 Asexual reproduction has its advantages and disadvantages, but it works extremely well for those relatively simple species which live in a uniform, slowly changing ecosystem.